All Photos by Myles Katherine (except as noted)

 Artist Bio (Short)

 Lindsay Clark finds balance between traditional and experimental folk.
-She uses poetry, rich harmony and a unique style of self-taught fingerpicking influenced by Elizabeth Cotton, John Fahey and Joni Michell, bridging diverse influences in folk, jazz and classical music.
+She uses poetry, rich harmony and a unique style of self-taught fingerpicking influenced by Elizabeth Cotten, John Fahey and Joni Michell, bridging diverse influences in folk and classical music.
 Originally from the small gold rush town of Nevada City, California, she now resides in Portland, Oregon (US).
 Carpe Noctem (2022) was called “stunning” by Bob Boilen (NPR Music).
 It features Alela Diane and William Tyler and has been featured on BBC Scotland, XRay FM, RTE and others.
 Crystalline (2018) was called “a rare example of the weight that minimalism can bear in contemporary, reflective folk” (Popmatters)

 Recent Press